kamoras/ArmoryBot/README.md

 ```
 5. ArmoryBot should now be running in a new Docker container!

 **NOTE:** I do not officially support Docker for this project.
 My testing indicated that it seems to work very well in Docker for Windows, but I encountered some intermittent issues when running this on Debian (armv7l).
-If you run into issues, running this outside of Docker is *VERY* stable, and I would recommend that instead ([See Setup](https://github.com/imerzan/ArmoryBot/tree/master#setup)).
+If you run into issues with Docker, running this outside of Docker (as standalone) is *VERY* stable, and I would recommend that instead ([See Setup](https://github.com/imerzan/ArmoryBot/tree/master#setup)).

 ## Discord Usage:
 ```docker